centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 ---

-Netarkivet Text (NAT) consist of a subsection of [Netarkivet](https://www.kb.dk/find-materiale/samlinger/netarkivet) and contains XXX sites across XXX domains.
-Netarkivet include sites from the period XX/XX/2006 to  XX/XX/2016.
+Netarkivet Text (NAT) consist of a subsection of [Netarkivet](https://www.kb.dk/find-materiale/samlinger/netarkivet) and contains 2,332 million sites across 1.6 million domains.
+Netarkivet include sites from the period 2006 to 2016.

 NAT have been filters out quality using a series of heuristic filters and removing repitious texts.
 Following the filtering NAT is deduplicated to remove exact and near-duplicates.
 For more on data cleaning see post processing.

-NAT includes a total of XXX tokens of which XXX (XXX%) are left after filtering.
+The sites which passed the quality filter were deduplicated pr. year consist of 865 billion tokens of which 134 (0.16%) billion were left after filtering and deduplication.

 ## Datasheet